 Drinking lots of fluids

 When you’re dehydrated, everything hurts more.
 Water, sports drinks or anything you can keep down will help you feel better and reduce your fever.

 You can loosen congestion with steam from a hot shower, vaporizer or pot of boiling water, or try a decongestant.
 To open a blocked nose, use warm water or saline nose drops.

 You can ease a sore throat and cough with chicken broth, cough drops and cough medicine.

 The flu is very contagious.
 Symptoms can occur 24-36 hours after first contact with an infected person.

 When started within the first two days of treatment, antiviral medications can reduce the duration of the disease but cannot cure it.
-Four medications have been approved and include amantadine, rimantadine, zanamivir and oseltamivir.
+Four medications are approved by the Food and Drug Administration: oseltamivir, zanamivir, peramivir and baloxavir.
 Some side effects may result from taking these medications, such as nervousness, lightheadedness or nausea.
 Individuals with asthma or chronic obstructive pulmonary disease are cautioned about using zanamivir.
 Viral resistance to these drugs may vary.
 Some drugs may be ineffective if current viral strains have developed resistance.
 All of these medications must be prescribed by a doctor.

 - Your age, overall health and medical history